 Working in Switzerland for more than 8 calendar days per year requires a work permit.
 To work in Switzerland, all non-Swiss generally require some form of immigration authorisation – usually a work permit or a combined work and residence permit.

-If you are not from an EU/EFTA country then you will also require a visa to enter Switzerland
+If you are not from an EU/EFTA country then you may also require a visa to enter Switzerland.